 Once they are all populated, carefully flip your project over and solder the resistors in place.
 Clip any excess leads.

 Diodes are polarized, so be careful to align the cathode stripe on the diode with the same cathode stripe on the silkscreen.
 When these are in place, you can flip the project over onto a hard flat surface, and solder them in place.
-Clip the excess part of the leads and put them aside for later.
+Clip the excess part of the leads.

 +5 VOLTAGE REGULATOR